 I don't take them along anymore, because I have to travel in summer and it's getting too hot in the van for the dogs and some camping sites won't allow dogs and most fishing ponds won't allow them and then they had to stay in the van all the time and I didn't like that.

-Now I Use a Normal Bed in My Van
+Now I Use a Normal Bed When Camping in My Van

 It Is Easier to Sleep in a Normal Bed

-As I am not a young teen anymore and have had two hip operations, it is not so easy for me to sleep on a mattress on the floor, because then I have trouble standing up again.
+As I am not a young teen anymore and since I have had two hip operations, it is not so easy for me to sleep on a mattress on the floor, because then I have some trouble standing up again.

-A couple of years ago I had to clean out the house of a late aunt and she happened to have this lovely small bed, which fits into my van perfectly.
+A couple of years ago I found this lovely small bed, which fits into my van perfectly.
 The braces (I hope that's the right word) where it stands on, can be folded when I have to stash it when not in use.